thinktecture/windows-developer-nodejs-typescript/README.md

 # Windows Developer Node.js TypeScript Sample

-This repository contains the code for the Windows Developer Node.js TypeScript sample.
+This repository contains the code for the Windows Developer Node.js TypeScript article.

 ## Requirements